 So let's begin with a glue that you are probably quite familiar with - PVA (common brand names include Aquadhere and Elmer's).
 It's the white glue that dries clear, and is commonly used for crafts and woodworking, and is often found in schools.
 When you look at the label on a PVA glue bottle you're likely to see leather and fabric among the list of materials it is suitable for glueing, and this is true - you can use PVA for glueing two pieces of leather together.
-For example, you could use it to glue the upper and lining straps together on your Silver Sands Sandals.
+For example, you could use it to glue the upper and lining straps together when making a pair of sandals.
 You just need to remember to lightly sand the surfaces you are glueing together so that the glue can adhere properly to the leather (this is necessary regardless of which type of glue you use, otherwise the smooth waxy surface of the leather can prevent the glue from achieving a strong bond).
 However, this type of glue is NOT strong enough to permanently attach insoles to your straps or shoe upper, or to attach your soles (even when your insoles and/or soles are made from leather).
 PVA can be found in your local craft or hardware store.